KarelKubat/llist/README.md

 Inserting or deleting nodes, and changing the value of a given node, has already O(1) time complexity in the internally contained `lnode`s.

-My application for this is that I needed an LRU (Least Recently Used) memory cache of fixed size, where all operations would run in O(1) time complexity:

-- Most recent entries are at the head of the list, least recent at the tail
-- Lookups and deletes (evictions) are lightning fast.

 Having O(1) time complexity for all operations has drawbacks:

 - `llist` has to duplicate a linked list, but rearranged as a map.
 This effectively duplicates the memory requirement.
 - Inserting nodes, or deleting, or changing the values must occur through `llist`'s methods, so that the internal administration is kept up to date.
-These actions must not be performoed by directly manipulating the `lnode`'s fields `Next`, `Prev` and `Value` (or by using the corresponding `lnode`'s methods).
+These actions must not be performed by directly manipulating the `lnode`'s fields `Next`, `Prev` and `Value` (or by using the corresponding `lnode`'s methods).

+> My application for this is that I needed an LRU (Least Recently Used) memory cache of fixed size, where all operations would run in O(1) time complexity.
+The LRU cache can implement this using `llist`:  Most recent entries can be kept at the head of the list, least recent at the tail.
+Lookups and deletes (evictions) are lightning fast given that `llist` runs at O(1).

 **Package `llist` is not thread-safe.
 The caller must ensure that concurrent updates are mutex-protected.**